THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOU TO EASILY FIND THE PRODUCTS MENTIONED. PLEASE READ MY DISCLOSURES TAB FOR MORE INFO.

 Free Form Crochet

 After attending the CGOA event and seminars, I now know those both represent an official crochet method known as Free Form Crochet!
 If you think I’m kidding, take a look at the website for the International Free Form Crochet Guild.
-The amazing colorful designs are stunning.
-It’s is such a beautiful flow of creative energy.
+It’s such a beautiful flow of creative energy.
 The fashion show in San Diego included some fabulous artistry apparel and accessories using free form crochet techniques.

 One time, during my teenage years, I made a variety of crocheted flowers and chain stitched them together with green yarn, representing the stems and leaves.
 I wrapped them around the iron bedstead at the foot of my bed and called them my flower garden.
 Yeah, that’s called yarn bombing.
 I yarn bombed my own bedroom some 40+ years ago!